nodejs/node-eps/002-es6-modules.md

 It is our intent to:

-* implement interoperability for ES6 modules and node's existing module system
+* implement interoperability for ES modules and node's existing module system
 * create a **Registry Object** (see WHATWG section below) compatible with the WHATWG Loader Registry

 ## Purpose